 Here are the most common reasons trademarks expire:

-- Non-use: If your trademark hasn’t been used in commerce for three consecutive years, it could be considered abandoned.
+If your trademark hasn’t been used in commerce for three consecutive years, it could be considered abandoned.

-- Failure to renew: Missing the renewal deadlines causes automatic trademark expiration.
+Missing the renewal deadlines causes automatic trademark expiration.

-- Improper use: Using the trademark incorrectly or allowing it to become generic may also jeopardize its validity.
+Using the trademark incorrectly or allowing it to become generic may also jeopardize its validity.

 To avoid trademark expiration, it’s essential to keep track of your deadlines and continue using the mark as originally registered.